 Jennifer Garner: My mom grew up on a farm in Oklahoma, and it’s so much of who she is.
 She always had a big family garden and cooked fresh.
 And I took on that same tradition with my own kids.
 When you’re a mom, you can’t help but want to give your kids the best.
 But life gets busy and making your own baby food isn’t always a reality.
 So, I love that Once Upon a Farm can provide parents with meal options for their little ones that are made with fresh ingredients, but without all the hassle or cleanup.
 We’re making life a little easier for moms and dads.

 Do you have any childhood nutrition tips for our first-time parents?

 JG: For me, exposing children to fresh foods early on sets them up for success.
-In our garden, we grow tons of fruits and vegetables and we’re so lucky to live where we live, because we can grow almost anything.
+In our garden, we grow tons of fruits and vegetables.
+We’re so lucky to live where we live, because we can grow almost anything.
 We can’t stop planting new things.
 We also have a beehive, and my kids have their bee suits and like to get involved.
 It’s like a living science experiment.

 Is there an aspect about what you’re doing that you are particularly proud of?